Celebs pushing crypto coins watch out, Uncle Sam is watching

-Celebrities out there thinking of pushing a hot new cryptocurrency, you'd better be careful because Uncle Sam is watching.
-The U.S. Securities and Exchange Commision (SEC) says anyone, famous or otherwise, promoting virtual tokens or coins must play by the rules.
-If not they risk breaking federal securities law.
+Celebrities out there thinking of pushing a hot new cryptocurrency had better be careful.
+The US Securities and Exchange Commision (SEC) says anyone, famous or otherwise, promoting virtual tokens or coins must play by the rules.
+If not, they risk breaking federal securities law.

 Specifically these individuals must disclose any compensation they've received to hawk said cryptocurrency since the coin may in fact qualify as securities.
-As such they are subject to regulation in the United States.
-If the proper details aren't made prosecution and jail time for law breakers are a distinct possibility.
+As such, they are subject to regulation in the US.
+If the proper details aren't made public, prosecution and jail time are distinct possibilities.

+"The SEC's Enforcement Division and Office of Compliance Inspections and Examinations encourage investors to be wary of investment opportunities that sound too good to be true.
+We encourage investors to research potential investments rather than rely on paid endorsements from artists, sports figures or other icons," the regulator said in a statement Tuesday.

 Discuss: Celebs pushing crypto coins watch out, Uncle...